How is Zeffy free?

 126. Carolling for your cause

-Last-minute fundraising ideas.
+Last-minute fundraising ideas

 A quick and easy way to pull together a fundraiser includes online fundraising.
-You can save time and money if you don’t have to organize an onsite event.
+You can save time and money if you don't have to organise an onsite event.
 Read more about our online fundraising ideas at our Zeffy blog.

 127. Social media blitz